ShaunLawrie/PresentingGamingPowerShellForFunAndProfit/README.md

-# CodeCampTalk2024
+# Code Camp Talk 2024

 [![Code Camp Pic](docs/image.png)](https://www.codecampwellington.nz/)

+## Gaming PowerShell for Fun and Profit

 ![Pic of Me](docs/image-of-me.png)

 ## Intro

 This is the talk I gave at Code Camp Wellingtion.
-I've re-recorded it with hopefully fewer mistakes and uploaded the output of this live coding session in the `demo` folder.
+I've re-recorded it with hopefully fewer mistakes and uploaded the output of this live coding session in the [`/demo`](/demo) folder.

+I originally planned on writing some tutorials but life has been too busy so you'll have to settle for a recorded session.
+It's only taken two years [since I had the idea](https://twitter.com/shaun_lawrie/status/1574924600210706433) to get around to this.
+Thanks to Code Camp for motivating me.

 For instructions on how to get this running see [docs/README.md](docs/README.md).
 For the talking notes from the presentation I used see below 👇🏻

 ## Content